|Youth Civil Society Leaders|

 > On February 28, LTA in cooperation with Nokta Fasle Association celebrated the opening of its new Lebanese Advocacy and Legal Advice Center (LALAC) for victims and witnesses of corruption at a kick-off event in Nabatieh.
 Press Release

-> LTA organized an outreach session in Tripoli to inform residents about LALAC' free services for Corruption victims and witnesses.
+> LTA organized an outreach session in Tripoli to inform residents about LALAC's free services for Corruption victims and witnesses.
 Press Release

 > LTA expands services to victims and witnesses of corruption: Launches two new Lebanese Advocacy and Legal Advice Centers in Bekaa and Nabatieh, in addition to Beirut office.
 Press Release